djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 **Editing Strength.** For activation patching, we vary the steering coefficient $\alpha$.
 For random noise steering, we vary the standard deviation $\sigma$ from 0.1 to 2.0.
 Both show a consistent trade-off: stronger interventions yield greater exposure reduction at the cost of increased perplexity.
 The optimal operating point depends on the application's privacy-utility requirements.

 **Steering Method.** We compare directed steering (activation patching with computed steering vectors) against undirected perturbation (random Gaussian noise).
-While activation patching leverages task-specific information about privacy-leaking versus harmless activations, random noise provides a simpler baseline that requires no steering vector computation.
-Our results suggest that random noise can achieve comparable privacy suppression at similar perplexity costs, though directed steering may offer more predictable behavior.
+While activation patching leverages task-specific information about privacy-leaking versus harmless activations, random noise provides a simpler baseline that requires no steering vector computation. *Our results suggest that random noise can achieve comparable privacy suppression at similar perplexity costs*, though directed steering may offer more predictable behavior.

 **Text threshold ablation.** Varying `text_threshold` reveals a clear privacy-utility trade-off: lower thresholds (more neurons) yield larger privacy improvements but higher perplexity.
 For example, 2303 neurons achieve ~75% exposure reduction but 147% perplexity increase, while 34 neurons achieve ~38% reduction with only ~9% perplexity increase.